seba--/hygienic-transformations/README.md

 ## Case studies

 The above instructions show how to run name-fix interactively in the Rascal console.
+Here we outline the main functions for each case study.
+We also have defined unit tests for each case study, which shows example usages of the involved functions.
+To run the unit tests defined in a module, import the module in the Rascal console and run

+    rascal> :test

+The test definition in the module will be highlighted according to outcome of the test.

+### Substitution

+Module `lang::simple::inline::Subst`.

+Functions `subst` and `captureAvoidingSubst`, plus variants for the different syntactic forms of PROC.

+Test module `name::tests::TestSubst`.

+### Inlining

+Module `lang::simple::inline::Inlining`.

+Functions `inline`, `captureAvoidingInline`, and `captureAvoidingInline2`.
+Function `captureAvoidingInline2` implements capture-avoiding inlining via capture-avoiding substitution, whereas function `captureAvoidingInline` calls name-fix directly.

+Test module `name::tests::TestInline`

+### Lambda lifting

+### attic

 Alternatively, we may want to save an interactive session into a Rascal module for regression test.
 We do this for all our case studies.
 These test modules reside in the directory `src/name/tests`: